MicrosoftDocs/cpp-docs/docs/mfc/reference/cdc-class.md

  A [CString](../../atl-mfc-shared/reference/cstringt-class.md) object that contains the specified characters to be drawn.

  `nFormat`
  Specifies the method of formatting the text.
-It can be any combination of the values described for the `uFormat` parameter in [DrawText](http://msdn.microsoft.com/library/windows/desktop/dd162498) in the [!INCLUDE[winSDK](../../atl/includes/winsdk_md.md)]. (combine using the bitwise OR operator):
+It can be any combination of the values described for the `uFormat` parameter in [DrawText](http://msdn.microsoft.com/library/windows/desktop/dd162498) in the Windows SDK. (combine using the bitwise OR operator):

 > [!NOTE]
 >  Some `uFormat` flag combinations can cause the passed string to be modified.
 Using **DT_MODIFYSTRING** with either **DT_END_ELLIPSIS** or **DT_PATH_ELLIPSIS** may cause the string to be modified, causing an assertion in the `CString` override.
 The values `DT_CALCRECT`, `DT_EXTERNALLEADING`, **DT_INTERNAL**, `DT_NOCLIP`, and `DT_NOPREFIX` cannot be used with the `DT_TABSTOP` value.